vasanthk/personal-tracker/happy-moments/2016_happy-moments.md

 Chill day -- Had a team lunch with my manager.
 Had a pretty good conversation about the next gen of tech and why progressive web apps could be a thing we should bet on.
 I love such intense technology driven conversations were we just simply nerd out :) Later in the day my manager and another colleague kind of schooled me on financial saving options etc. I am real noob at it.
 It was really great to get some solid inputs and advise from such experienced folks :)

 **11/18/2016**

+Watched Dr. Strange - A good treat for the eye and mind.
+I pretty much seem to get inspired by most movies these days...
+Haha.
+They all have an essense beyond all the jazz and entertainment.
+Something very fundamnetal and dealing with the power of human spirit and things which man can achieve if they put their mind and body to it.
+Of course super human movies are different - but the point is the same :)

+**11/19/2016**

+Pretty mellow day.
+Still recovering from sickness.
+Geeked out a bit reading up a lot on JavaScripty topics plus reading Brian Holt's complete intro to React - just as a refresher.
+Also, Jest's snapsh0t testing is pretty cool :)

+**11/20/2016**

+Watched Planet Earth - Forests episode.
+Yet another classic!
+Started reading a bit of the book "Crucial Conversations".
+Effective communication is one of the much needed skill I want to become highly effective in and tap into.

+**11/21/2016**

+Today's a big day for Chess fans.
+Magnus Carlsen the reigning world champion lost his first game after 7 draws in his match against Karjakin for the title.
+Magnus is clearly the better player on paper, but kudos to Karjakin for handling pressure really well all along and just hanging in there.
+Sometimes, all it takes is to weather the storm and just hang in there for a little bit longer.
+It will be really interesting to see how Magnus handles presssure now with just 4 games left.
+We can expect quite a few fireworks in the games to comes.
+As a chess fan I can't be more excited :smiley: